Workers’ Compensation Insurance in Maryland

 Agricultural employers that have fewer than three employees or an annual payroll that totals less than $15,000 are exempt from Maryland's workers' comp requirement.

 A business owner who is a sole proprietor, a partner in a business partnership, or an independent contractor does not need to be covered by Maryland workers’ compensation insurance.
-However, they might decide to buy this coverage to protect against the high cost of medical expenses.
+However, they can still choose to buy this coverage to protect against the high cost of medical expenses.

 How much does workers' compensation insurance cost in Maryland?